bigsmoke/angel/README.md

 * Relationships can be unidirectional (`angel X \ unidirectional relationship pointing to Y > < unidirectional relationship pointing to X / angel Y`), or bidirectional (`angel X \ < bidirectional relationship > / angel Y`).
 * `\` denotes a step left, back to the previous angel(s); `/` denotes a stop right, to the following angel(s).
 * Multiple steps can be organized into paths (`[]`): `[ angel that will be left-stepped to \ < rel 1 / angel that will be right-stepped to and then left-stepped \ < rel 1 / another right-stepped-to angel ]`.
 * For subsequent steps to the right (`/`) along the same relationship axis, the relationship can be omitted: `angel M \ < relationship that will be used thrice / angel N / angel O / angel P`.
-This is just a semantically identical shorthand to avoid repetition: `angel M \ < relationship that will be used thrice / angel N \ < relationship that will be used thrice / angel O \ < relationship that will be used thrice / angel P`.
+That is semantically identical to: `angel M \ < relationship that will be used thrice / angel N \ < relationship that will be used thrice / angel O \ < relationship that will be used thrice / angel P`.
 * The _substring_ syntax can be used to explicitly tie substrings (separated by `&`) along a _knot_.
 The knot consists of all the relationship within the path that are marked using `&`: `[ angel M \ relation to right >&< relation to left / angel N & angel O & angel P ]`.
-* Knots can only be specified within a path (`[]` or `()`).
+* Knots can only be specified within an explicit path (`[]` or `()`).
 * Specifying substrings can continue within a subpath: `[ angel M \ rel1 >&< rel2 / angel N & [ angel N1 && angel N2 && angel N3 ] & angel O & angel P ]`.
-* All the knots specified anywhere within the path (_excluding_ its subpaths) apply to all the angels separated using '&' within that path (_including_ its subpaths).
+* All the knots specified anywhere within the path (_excluding_ its subpaths) apply to all the angels tied together using '&' within that path (_including_ its subpaths).
 * Steps can also be _up_/_forward_: `Donald Duck \ < nephew / Huey | Dewey | Louie`. `Huey`, `Dewey` and `Louie` are all `nephew`s of `Donald Duck`, not of each other (which they would be if their relationship was described as `Donald Duck \ < nephew / Huey / Dewey / Louie`).
 * New angels are imagined into existence by the angel definition (`!`) indicator: `Donald Duck \ < nephew / !` would define `Donald Duck`'s fourth nephew.
 * Angels have one or more names: `Donald Duck \ < nephew / Phooey Duck !`.